 5. Club Division assignment.
 During registration, all teams may choose to play in the Club Division.
 Those teams that register for the Feeder/School division but are found to not meet the Same School requirement (see Rule 3 above), will be assigned to the Club Division.
 All Club Division teams must show proof of grade by submitting either a copy of a report card, an online student information page or middle school ID card for each player.
 The document must show player’s grade level.
 If sending a report card, you may black out class grades for privacy reasons.

 6. State Eligibility Rule.
-The State Championship is restricted to in-state teams only, unless an out of state team that qualifies in a Ohio league or tourney does not have its own State Championship.
+The States Championship is restricted to Heartland region teams only, unless an out of region team that qualifies in a Heartland States league or tourney does not have its own State Championship.

 7. Multi-team play.
 A player may play for more than one team. given that (a) the player is listed on both rosters and meets all other eligibility rules, and (b) the teams are in different grades or divisions (i.e. Club vs. Feeder/School).
 A player cannot play for two teams in the same sub-division, i.e. School Gold division and School Silver division.
 As noted in paragraph 2, a player may play up a grade but not down a grade.